OLC-Bioinformatics/AlleleFinder/docs/installation.md

     The `--cov=allele_tools/` option is used to measure code coverage of the `allele_tools` module.

-    The `--cov-config=.coveragec` option specifies the configuration file for coverage.
+    The `--cov-config=.coveragerc` option specifies the configuration file for coverage.

     The `--cov-report term-missing` option generates a report in the terminal showing lines missed.